 UGANDA: Refugees make more than 24,000 masks to aid pandemic efforts

-Refugees at the Palabek Refugee Resettlement Camp in Uganda make more than 24,000 masks with Don Bosco Vocational Training Center since start of pandemic
+Refugees make more than 24,000 masks with Don Bosco Vocational Training Center since start of pandemic

 (MissionNewswire) Salesian missionaries at the Don Bosco Vocational Training Center in the Palabek Refugee Resettlement Camp in Uganda launched the “Facial masks for refugees and host community” project on July 8.
 Since that time refugees have made and distributed more than 24,000 masks, earning praise and recognition from the United Nations High Commissioner for Refugees (UNHCR).
 The camp currently houses 56,000 people.

 Salesians, alongside refugees in the camp, have been engaged in coronavirus prevention efforts since the start of the pandemic.
-Don Bosco Technical School was launched in Palabek in Jan.
-2019.
+Don Bosco Technical School was launched in Palabek Refugee Resettlement Camp in January 2019.
 Despite limited material resources, some young volunteers from the sewing workshop began to make masks.

 In the first months of the pandemic alone, more than 10,000 masks were distributed to the refugee population and administrative staff of the settlement.
 Uganda’s minister for refugees, Hilary Onek, visited the settlement in July and praised the Salesian project.
 She said, “The Don Bosco Center was very innovative and a pioneer in the production of masks not only in the settlement, but throughout the nation.”